Sanjeev-Kumar78/pixly/CONTRIBUTING.md

 >[!TIP]
 > Here is a suggested solution:
-Store the chats of the user in a database, (we are already using sqlite for screenshots, might as well use it), then when we give a new prompt to gemini, old chats are added to the prompt.
+Store the recent chats of the user in a database, (we are already using ChromaDB, might as well use it), then when we give a new prompt to gemini, old chats are added to the prompt.

-- Only store the last 30 chats or so.
+- Only store the last 30 (or user specified) chats or so.
 - Every game will have its own database table, i.e. chats are stored on a per game basis.
 - Additional meta-data such as timestamp should also be stored so when user asked "What did I do yesterday?" it should be able to retrieve the screenshot from 24 hours ago etc.